our-story-media/ourstory-server/README.md

 Use the `docker/build/docker-compose` file to build and push your images and then deploy using the instructions above.

-Runtime External Dependencies:
+Runtime External Dependencies for Online Edition:

-- Google Developer Account (optional)
+- Google Developer Account
-- Facebook Developer Account (optional)
+- Dropbox Developer Account
-- Dropbox Developer Account (optional)
+- Amazon S3 Account
-- Amazon S3 Account (not required for Titan)
+- Amazon Elastic Transcoder Account
-- Amazon Elastic Transcoder Account (not required for Titan)
+- SendGrid Account

 ## Development Notes
 Bootlegger is built on the SailsJS (http://sailsjs.org/) MVC engine, which is based on expressjs.